hashicorp/terraform/website/docs/configuration/providers.html.md

 view the specified version constraints for all providers used in the current configuration.

+When `terraform init` is re-run with providers already installed, it will use an already-installed provider that meets the constraints in preference to downloading a new version.
+To upgrade to the latest acceptable version of each provider, run `terraform init -upgrade`.
+This command also upgrades to the latest versions of all Terraform modules.

 ## Multiple Provider Instances

 You can define multiple instances of the same provider in order to support